Registration open for Iowa Farm Bureau’s Young Farmer ‘Ag Insights Tour’

 The tour features insight into agritourism, direct-to-consumer marketing, supply chain and logistics of grain movement and biofuels production,” said IFBF Farmer Education Program Manager Zach Brummer.
 “It also allows young farmers to network with their peers who are also getting their start in ag.”

-The Iowa Farm Bureau Young Farmer Ag Insights Tour is capped at 50 participants, so interested young farmers are encouraged to register today.
+The Iowa Farm Bureau Young Farmer Ag Insights Tour is capped at 50 participants - registration is closed.
 The tour cost, including the overnight stay and all meals, is $110 per Iowa Farm Bureau membership household, which includes a spouse or significant other, or $160 for non-members.
 To learn more about the tour and to register, visit www.iowafarmbureau.com/News/Ag-Insights-Tour.

 Want more news on this topic?
 Farm Bureau members may subscribe for a free email news service, featuring the farm and rural topics that interest them most!